CVPIA-OSC/EMLaide/README.md

 Articles:

 * **[Metadata Template Documentation](https://cvpia-osc.github.io/EMLaide/articles/template-doc.html)** - The metadata template documentation article provides instructions for inputting your own metadata inputs into our [template materials](https://cvpia-data-stewardship.s3-us-west-1.amazonaws.com/metadata+template.zip) to generate a unique EML file.
-* **[EML Template Helper](https://cvpia-osc.github.io/EMLaide/articles/creating-EML.html)** - This article gives a step by step instructions of how to generate a full EML document for an [example dataset](https://cvpia-data-stewardship.s3-us-west-1.amazonaws.com/hannon-example.zip).
+* **[Create EML Doc from Template](https://cvpia-osc.github.io/EMLaide/articles/creating-EML.html)** - This article gives a step by step instructions of how to generate a full EML document for an [example dataset](https://cvpia-data-stewardship.s3-us-west-1.amazonaws.com/hannon-example.zip).
-* **[EML Dataset Section](https://cvpia-osc.github.io/EMLaide/articles/Dataset-Element.html)** - This document explains how to add multiple datasets to one EML document and how to add non tabular data to an EML document.
+* **[Include Multiple Datasets in EML Doc](https://cvpia-osc.github.io/EMLaide/articles/Dataset-Element.html)** - This document explains how to add multiple datasets to one EML document and how to add non tabular data to an EML document.
-* **[EML Custom Inputs to Initial Sections](https://cvpia-osc.github.io/EMLaide/articles/Inital-Metadata-Information.html)** - This document gives more in depth examples on how to use the `add_access`, `add_pub_date`, `add_keywords`, and `add_license` functions.
 * **[EML Custon Units](https://cvpia-osc.github.io/EMLaide/articles/custom-units.html)** - This document explains how to add custom units to a EML document.